Summer 2002 Student Employment

 1. Register at least half-time;

-If the student is registered for less than half-time, the employing department must appoint the student on temporary OPS through University Personnel Services.
+If the student is registered for less than half-time, the employing department must appoint the student on temporary OPS through Division of Human Resources.

-2. Students may petition to work more than 20 hours per week.
-However, students may not work during scheduled classes or exams without written approval using a class dismissal form.
+2. Students may not work during scheduled classes or exams without written approval using a class dismissal form.